joshbruce/fourth-earth-raw/public/extensions/content.md

 Sometimes it might make narrative sense for an action to pull from more than just its target battery.

 Consider a character with a fear of spiders who is going to kill a spider as a mundane (non-combat) action.
-The challenge level of killing the spider is set to 1 physical; however, for this character, an additional challenge level is presented targeting their mental battery and it's at a 5.
-The total challenge level is 6 and would require spending more from their mental pool to reduce the difficulty to 0.
+Killing a spider is normally a difficulty 2 action (position 1), physical.
+However, this character has an addition mental layer, which increases the action to a difficulty 10, which will require spending 1 physical and 4 mental to get to a difficulty of "Done!"

 Guidelines:

-1. The target battery may be generic to the setting and theme, while the seconday battery is specific to the character.
+1. The primary battery for the action could be generic to the action (all players experience this), while the seconday battery is specific to the character.

 ## Initiative